 I aim to create purposeful play activities that my children enjoy but learn from!
 I genuinely think every play activity has a benefit and learning can be achieved.
 I now love setting myself new challenges and trying new things with my children.

 I though I would share a range of tuff tray learning ideas that I have done!
 Some activities are for my 2 children and some include my niece and nephew too!
 I think you can add different aspects to tuff trays to make it accessible for all!

 My 2 year old is learning shape names currently and this was a super simple set up.
 I used coloured sand and sprinkled it on the tray.
 I then added some different circles, I used large buttons and the bottom of some coloured play pots.
 I added some different paint brushes, with textures tips and we were good to go!
 Super speedy set up for maximum effect.

-This was fun and very messy!
+This is a fun and very messy version of tuff tray learning ideas!
 I set up the tuff tray with 4 plates each with a wrap on and a knife by the side.
 I added 2 pots of chocolate spread with a spoon in, 1 between 2, and a banana for everyone.
 The children had to spoon chocolate spread onto the wrap and spread it with the knife.
 Then they had to peel the banana and place it in the wrap.
 Once they had done this, they had to roll the wrap up at tightly as they could.
 I helped my 2 year old do this but the others managed fine!
 They then had to cut the wrapped up banana into slices.
 I just admit, I had to let go of the lovely neat banana sushi I created as a test run, and let them have a good go!
 They were definitely not the prettiest but they loved it and they were delicious!
 It covers so many skills, and as always the discussion of a balanced diet to accompany a healthy lifestyle!